Corp for Corporal. It isn't as popular as many other nicknames, but it still counts.

 For the same character and reasons, "Hugotron."
 And Tankface, because in ROTF his alt-mode is, well...

 Mohawk and Stripe: two of the Transfomers made from kitchen appliances in Revenge of the Fallen.
-Named after the Gremlins, due to being identical to them (Mohawk was the one from the second movie with fins on its back who drank spider DNA and turned into a spider Gremlin, while Stripe was the one from the first movie with hair on its back who gets killed last).
+Named after the Gremlins, due to being identical to them (Mohawk was the one from the second movie with fins on its head who drank spider DNA and turned into a spider Gremlin, while Stripe was the one from the first movie with hair on its head who gets killed last).